UniversalDependencies/docs-automation/valdan/README.txt

 want to avoid nested git folders).
-Therefore I recommend to have this repository (docs-automation) checked out as a sibling to the UD data repositories, and to symlink from the CGI folder down here to the real (and versioned) implementation of the scripts.
+Therefore I recommend to have this repository (docs-automation) checked out as a sibling to the UD data repositories, and to symlink from the CGI folder down here to the real (and versioned) implementation of the scripts; the same can be done with other important files including this README.

 cgi/unidep
 +- UD_Afrikaans